lavafroth/videos/README.md

 These features can be found in the `custom.py` module.

 - `CodeTransformer`: rewrite parts of code on screen without transforming the rest of the code.
+- `octicon`: Easily include any icon from GitHub's octicon library.